-Whole Earth Farms Dog Food earns the Advisor’s second-highest tier rating of 4 stars.
+Whole Earth Farms Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Whole Earth Farms product line lists two dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Whole Earth Farms product line lists 2 dry dog foods.

 Whole Earth Farms Adult Recipe was selected to represent both products in the line for this review.

 Whole Earth Farms Adult Recipe